-- See Controlling pod placement using the scheduler for general information on scheduling a pod to a node. - See Moving resources to infrastructure machine sets for instructions on scheduling pods to infra nodes. - See Understanding taints and tolerations for more details about different effects of taints.
+- See Controlling pod placement using the scheduler for general information on scheduling a pod to a node. - See Moving resources to infrastructure machine sets for instructions on scheduling pods to infra nodes.

 8.4.
 MOVING RESOURCES TO INFRASTRUCTURE MACHINE SETS